 An estimated 625 Iowans lose their sight each year -- but nearly half of all blindness can be prevented.
 With the knowledge and skills presently available, the sight of hundreds of Iowans is saved each year.
 Through our many programs and services, Prevent Blindness Iowa fights to save the precious gift of sight.
 Our work has a profound impact on adults and children across the state at home, at school, at work and at play.

 Prevent Blindness Iowa works to fight vision loss by educating Iowans about eye health and safety.
 Our media campaigns reach thousands of people annually.
 Our monthly awareness themes focus on glaucoma, cataracts, sports eye safety, UV radiation, children’s eye health and safety, diabetic eye disease and more.
-Last year we distributed almost 10,000 pieces of literature and provided unbiased referrals to hundreds of callers.
+Last year we distributed thousands of pieces of literature and provided unbiased referrals to hundreds of callers.

 Our most important work is in community programs across the state that directly affects the visual quality of life for thousands of Iowans each year.
-In the last year, Prevent Blindness Iowa screened more than 20,000 preschool and school age children to help detect early symptoms of eye problems like amblyopia (lazy eye).
-Early diagnosis and treatment is critical to preventing loss of sight.
+In the last year, Prevent Blindness Iowa screened more than 60,000 preschool and school age children to help detect early symptoms of eye problems like amblyopia (lazy eye).
+Early diagnosis and treatment is critical to preventing loss of sight and ensuring children can see in order to suceed in school.

 An affiliate of Prevent Blindness America, Prevent Blindness Iowa is part of a nationwide network of affiliates and divisions.
 Through Prevent Blindness America, Prevent Blindness Iowa helps provide financial support to many researchers each year in hopes of finding the medical breakthroughs that will save sight for those with blinding eye diseases and other conditions.A volunteer board of directors and committees comprised of medical specialists, distinguished business people, prominent civic leaders and educators develops program standards and policies.
-The board of directors meets six times a year in addition to committee meetings.
 More than 200 active volunteers carry out programs, services and special events across the state.

 We are a member of Community Health Charities of Iowa, an alliance of Iowa health-related charities that participate in the Combined Federal Campaign and private workplace campaigns.